-You don’t want to miss out on witty, intelligent, and realistic espionage fiction that doesn’t rely on car chases, gun battles, and irrelevant sex to keep you reading.
+You don’t want to miss out on witty, intelligent, and realistic espionage fiction that doesn’t rely on car chases, gun battles, and irrelevant sex to keep you reading, do you?
 Of course not!

-My espionage fiction offers a strong, intelligent female protagonist who relies upon her wits not her…uh, anatomy.
+My espionage fiction offers a strong, intelligent female protagonist who relies upon her wits not her…uh, anatomy to accomplish her missions.
 If you like Paretsky’s V.I.
 Warshawsky, Grafton’s Kinsey Milhone, or J.D.
 Robb’s Eve Dallas, you’ll love Mai Fisher.
 Add in a handsome, mysterious Soviet defector, current and past events “ripped from the headlines,” and adventures in some of the world’s hottest hot spots–what more could you ask for?

 Don’t be left out in the cold.